-Windows 10 Blue screen error 0x00000119, also shown as VIDEO_TDR_FAILURE or VIDEO_SCHEDULER_INTERNAL_ERROR, is likely due to a problem with the display driver for your graphics card stops responding or malfunctioning.
-Here Video refers to Display (Graphics) driver, TDR stands for Timeout, Detection, and Recovery components in Windows.
-And a problem with graphics card driver or your graphics card stops responding results Video TDR Failure BSOD.
+Windows 10 Blue screen error 0x00000119, also shown as VIDEO_TDR_FAILURE or VIDEO_SCHEDULER_INTERNAL_ERROR, is likely due to a problem with the display driver for your Graphics card stops responding or malfunctioning.
+Here Video refers to the Display (Graphics) driver, TDR stands for Timeout, Detection, and Recovery components in Windows.
+A problem with the graphics card driver or your graphics card stops responding results Video TDR Failure on Windows 10/11.

 “Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you.
 (0% complete)